FAQ: Most Frequently Asked Questions

 Q: Am I required to provide exam accommodations to students who have been determined to be eligible for it?

 A: Yes.
-Students with disabilities are protected by the Rehabilitation Act of 1973, Section 504.
+Students with disabilities are protected by the Rehabilitation Act of 1973, Section 504 and the ADA,as amended.
 This law requires that qualified students with disabilities are allowed equal access to an education and this may include testing accommodations.

 Q: A student has asked for accommodations.
 How do I know the student truly has a disability and needs accommodations?

-A: You will receive an “accommodations request” letter from DS detailing the reasonable accommodations that have been approved for your course.
+A: You will receive a “Disability Accommodations Assigned” letter from DS detailing the reasonable accommodations that have been approved for your course.
 DS has documentation of the disability on file for every student who is registered with the office and uses services.

 Q: I have a student in class who told me that s/he has a disability, but since that time has never requested any accommodations.
 Am I still responsible for accommodations?